orbitalimpact/hipmost/README.md

 # Hipmost

-Hipmost is a tool to migrate your Hipchat history to Mattermost, it parses your hipchat export and generates a file to be imported on Mattermost
+Hipmost is a tool to migrate your Hipchat history to Mattermost.
+It parses your Hipchat export and generates a file to be imported on a Mattermost server.
+After generating this file, please see [the Mattermost documentation](https://docs.mattermost.com/deployment/bulk-loading.html) for how to import it on your server.

 ## Installation